4moghDwivedi/Bildungsroman/1_traintrip/1_traintrip.md

 To initialize the patch, ***reduce your volume***,  press spacebar once, and press it again after a second or two.
 You should hear silence.
 Find the large number~ object and ensure it is not running.
 To play a rendering of the patch, press spacebar again, and ensure the number~ object is updating.

+Various instruments operate according to an overarching <ins>*main counter*</ins>, which in turn generates other auxiliary counts.
+The intention is to create multiple concurrent time feels.
+Alongside triggering discrete events at various points, the phasor~ object also triggers long term modulations of various parameters proportional to the predefined composition duration.
+FM is the principal synthesis technique in this piece.
+Features use of simple ingredients like tonal structures abd basic syncopated rhythms.

 ## Instrument design
 * <ins>*Bass Bell*</ins>

     * poly~ receives a list as the note message info, which determines note choice, envelope, and whether or not tremolo is implemented in the sound.
-    * a sum of 2 FM sounds
+    * A sum of 2 FM sounds
-    * randomization of FM parameters such as modulator freq ratio, carrier freq ratio, deviation amount, and range of LFO that modulates deviation amount.
+    * Randomization of FM parameters such as modulator freq ratio, carrier freq ratio, deviation amount, and range of LFO that modulates deviation amount.
-    * randomized tremolo with a cycle~ object
+    * Randomized tremolo with a cycle~ object
     * This instrument was modified after receiving feedback from [Morton Subotnick](https://mortonsubotnick.com/bio.html), who said that despite its dominance the bell was too predictable.
 Hence the addition of randomized envelopes.
     * 6 note $1 messages are generated. a randomized value determines the "fundamental" note, and the other 5 "partials" are fairly randomly picked integer/float multiples of the fundamental frequency.
-    * mostly low cutoff frequency till .45 of the piece. filter is placed after the reverb to generate an intentionally muddy sound.
+    * Mostly low cutoff frequency till .45 of the piece. filter is placed after the reverb to generate an intentionally muddy sound.

 * <ins>*Mid Bell*</ins>
-    *  a sum of 2 FM sounds. similar design to <ins>*FM Bass Bell*</ins>
+    * A sum of 2 FM sounds. similar design to <ins>*FM Bass Bell*</ins>
-    * overdrive~ is placed after the reverb too add more grit to the sound.
+    * Overdrive~ is placed after the reverb too add more grit to the sound.

 * <ins>*quintal bass*</ins>
     * The simplest instrument- sine waves tuned to a quintal voicing starting on E2.
 Although the piece is not set in any key, one may argue that E is the tonal anchor/pole of this piece, in conjunction the sonorities heard in <ins>*Saw Chords*</ins>.
-    * heavy "sidechaining" of the signal from the kick.
+    * Heavy "sidechaining" of the signal from the kick.

 * <ins>*Pluck*</ins>
-    * a sum of 2 FM sounds
+    * A sum of 2 FM sounds
     * Short pluck, and features randomization of various envelope parameters, like release length and "hold" length.
-    * using an infinite line generator to constantly modulate mod freq ratio.
+    * Using an infinite line generator to constantly modulate mod freq ratio.
-    * features drastic aperiodic modulation of deviation amount
+    * Features drastic aperiodic modulation of deviation amount
-    * after an initial compression phase, this sound is separated into two copies- "dry" and "wet". the former only has reverb, while the latter has some pitchshifting, overdrive, and some delay which would offset its signal from the wet, adding richness to the pluck.
+    * After an initial compression phase, this sound is separated into two copies- "dry" and "wet". the former only has reverb, while the latter has some pitch shifting, overdrive, and some delay which would offset its signal from the wet, adding richness to the pluck.
     * This instrument sidechains with the kick.
-    * features filtering with a complex LFO.
+    * Features filtering with a complex LFO.
 Makes repeated use of my <ins>*4moghInfiniteLinefast*</ins> abstraction and creates a much-less noticeably-periodic source of modulation.

 * <ins>*Groove*</ins>
     * FM sound